pcricardo/angular4-2017/Notes-Module-05-Components and Databinding Deep Dive.md

 ### Using Local References in Templates

-This is used when we do not waht use two way data binding
+This is used when we do not what use two way data binding

 Example:
 ```HTML